Curious about spam emails and how to stop them?

 It’s not like you’re out there trying to get them to notice you, right?

-A spammer finds your email addresses in different ways:
+Well, they find your email addresses in different ways:

 - They can use email address extractor software to harvest email addresses by looking for email IDs published on websites or social media channels.